High Class in Borrowed Shoes

 High Class in Borrowed Shoes is the second album by Canadian rock band Max Webster.
 The album was released in 1977 and has been certified gold by the Canadian Recording Industry Association.

-This album was released in the US and Europe on the Mercury Records label.
+The album was released in the US and Europe on the Mercury Records label.

+Critical reception

+The Timmins Daily Press listed High Class in Borrowed Shoes as the 25th best Canadian rock/pop album of the 20th century.

 Track listing

 All songs written by Kim Mitchell & Pye Dubois, except where noted.